sapkotapratik/majorproject/README.md

 3. nAyAn rIjAl
 4. Pratik Sapkota

-This group PNAD spell as "nad" where P is silent but killer.
+This is group PNAD spell as "nad" where P is silent but killer.